marekmansell/micropython-editor/README.rst

 What boards can I program?
 ------------------------------------

-All microPython boards which have REPL over USB.
+Any microPython board which has REPL over USB support.

 Tested boards: